iambumblehead/sitezoo/README.md

 =======
 **(c)[Bumblehead][0]**

-Returns a json-list of internal links for a website.
+Returns a list of internal links for a website.
 This can be used to generate a sitemap.

 **alpha quality, not recommended**